binh234/AI-ML/002_StableDiffusion/README.md

 ## Robo Diffusion

-The Robo Diffusion version of Stable Diffusion can generate really cool images of robots.
+The Robo Diffusion version of Stable Diffusion can generate stunning images of robots.

 ![Robo](images/stable-diffusion-robo-diffusion-1-1536x769.png)